al-mabsut/muslimah/contents/hanafi/en/4_ruling_bleeding_most_likely_hayd.md

 ## Guidance

-- Stop praying Salaah, fasting, Tilawah, Tawaaf etc.
+- Stop praying Salaah, fasting(if it is a clear flow of blood), Tilawah, Tawaaf etc.
+  - In the case of fasting, if the bleeding recorded is just a single spotting, then refer your matter to scholars for guidance.
+  - Once the bleeding is a clear flow of blood however, then it is Wajib to break your fast discreetly.
 - When bleeding stops and it's unclear if it will resume, it's Wajib to complete your Salaah at the latest permissible times:
   - Fajr and Dhuhr: Pray at the last possible moment.
   - ‘Asr, Maghrib, and ‘Isha: Pray before Makrooh time, defined as: